Caregiver Responsibility

 Pets and service animals

-You may travel with a small pet as long as the animal is fully enclosed in a secure pet carrier that you can manage and which you can hold on your lap or place at your feet.
+You may travel with a small pet as long as the animal is fully enclosed in a secure pet carrier that you can manage and hold on your lap or place at your feet without obstructing aisles or other seats.

 Wheelchair Securement / using the Lift

-East Bay Paratransit vans have rider lifts and securement devices that meet ADA requirements.
-All lifts will accommodate mobility devices such as wheelchairs and three-wheeled scooters up to 48” by 30” (measured 2 inches above the ground), with a combined weight of up to 800 pounds including the rider.
+East Bay Paratransit vehicles have wheelchair lifts and securement devices that meet ADA requirements.
+All lifts will accommodate mobility devices such as wheelchairs and three-wheeled scooters up to 48” by 32” (measured 2 inches above the ground), with a combined weight of up to 800 pounds including the rider.
 East Bay Paratransit may not be able to transport you if you exceed these standards.

 Upon boarding, all mobility devices are required to be secured by the driver.
-Wheelchairs will be secured to the paratransit vehicle via a four-point tie-down system or similar device.
+Mobility devices will be secured to the paratransit vehicle via a four-point tie-down system or similar device.
 We may refuse to transport you if you will not allow your wheelchair to be properly secured prior to transport.

 You will not be denied boarding if your mobility device is unable to be secured or if you do not have working brakes.

-If you can walk but are picked up by a van and would find using the stairs difficult, you can be taken on board the vehicle on the lift.
-All the vehicles carry folding wheelchairs.
-The driver will have you sit in one while going up the lift.
+If you are able to walk but find using the stairs difficult, you may board the vehicle using the lift.
+All vehicles are equipped with manual wheelchairs.
+The driver will have you sit in a wheelchair while going up the lift.
 Once on board you will transfer to a regular seat.

 East Bay Paratransit